Bora Bora, French Polynesia with two kids, four adults

 After we returned home, I recognized a few places advertised in the Colorado magazine that we receive!!
 It made me want to go back.
 We loved visiting in the summer.
 Onward to the next adventure!

-Park City weekend skiing trip with four kids and one exchange student
+Park City, Utah weekend skiing trip with four kids and one exchange student

 December 2019